WHAT IS DIABETES????

-The answer to this is when one is suffering from diabetes; your body can’t use the glucose (sugar)

-    from your food for energy.
-That means the sugar builds up in your blood, which can lead to diabetes

-    complications.
-One may feel hungry frequently because you’re not getting enough energy, and thirsty

-    because your body is trying to flush all that sugar out of your bloodstream.
+The answer to this is when one is suffering from diabetes; your body can’t use glucose (sugar) from your food for energy.
+That means the sugar builds up in your blood, which can lead to diabetes complications.
+One may feel hungry frequently because you’re not getting enough energy, and thirsty because your body is trying to flush all that sugar out of your bloodstream.

-    Don’t reduce the insulin dosage on your own:-
+Don’t reduce the insulin dosage on your own

-    It might be tempting to cut back on insulin for awhile to try to lose some weight, but this is never

-    a good idea.
-It’s dangerous, can drastically affect your control over diabetes, and when you go back

-    on insulin, you’ll likely gain the weight right back.
+It might be tempting to cut back on insulin for a while to try to lose some weight, but this is never a good idea.
+It’s dangerous, can drastically affect your control over diabetes, and when you go back on insulin, you’ll likely gain the weight right back.

 Try to reduce blood sugar levels naturally using herbal supplements like SugarKnocker.
 These herbal supplements reduce diabetes naturally without any side effects.